danzayau/MovementTweaker/README.md

 The prestrafe modifier would also not reset when in the air, meaning that when b-hopping, it was possible to get pre-speeds of higher than 250 (the key to this is to ensure that there is mouse movement when you touch the ground).

 There was a 'fastrun' exploit where you could hold down WAD and move your mouse to run faster.
-This was because players were allowed to press both all these three inputs when prestrafing.
+This was because players were allowed to press all these three inputs and still be able to prestrafe.